RealCocoArdo/Chess-Wallet/README.md

 There are 13 diffrent states(pieces being on them) one square can be in, including empty.
 So there are 64^13 possible combinations.

-This [entropy guide](Libraries/EntropyGuide.md) instructs you on what to input.
+This [entropy guide](Libraries/EntropyGuide.md) instructs you on what to input. <br>However the Chess-Wallet can be used to input any entropy.

 ## Disclaimer!
 <details>